-The financial statements have been prepared on a going concern basis, and all accounting policies, other than reference to the PBE accounting standards, have been applied consistently to all periods presented in these financial statements.
+The financial statements have been prepared on a going concern basis, and all accounting policies, have been applied consistently to all periods presented in these financial statements.

 Statement of compliance

 The financial statements of the Authority have been prepared in accordance with the requirements of the Crown Entities Act 2004, which includes the requirement to comply with generally accepted accounting practice in New Zealand (NZ GAAP).